AmberELEC/website/docs/faq.md

 {: #ra-hardcore }
 **Q:** [![link](/images/link-45deg.svg)](#ra-hardcore) Retroachievements Hardcoremode is not working

-**A:** Disable the netplay option, hardcore mode does not run with netplay.
+**A:** Retroachievements don't work on spectator mode.
 For fbneo disable patched romsets in the Options as well.

 ***